automatically generated captions

 01:03:40 the last period of time has been the ability to read signals from the brain

-01:03:46 and use those to cause intentional Motions Universe run a robotic arm
+01:03:46 and use those to cause intentional motions you know to run a robotic arm

 01:03:52 or something like that it's pretty primitive at this point

-01:04:00 The mind of robot has and it's at the action as a level not of sought but at the level of.
+01:04:00 The mind of robot yes and it's at the action it's a level not of thought but at the level of.

 01:04:07 Action and mechanics but it's a step